Tucker Max: Career

 In January 2012, Max claimed he was leaving behind the lifestyle he had described in his books and that he had been in psychotherapy.
 In February 2012 a publicity campaign for his book Hilarity Ensues led to his account with the company Sponsored Tweets being banned for "ethics violations".

-Starting summer 2014, Max started collaborating with Dr. Geoffrey Miller on a podcast called The Mating Grounds.
-In September 2015 Max and Dr. Miller released Mate: Become the Man Women Want, an advice book about men's sexual strategies published by Little, Brown and Company.
+Starting summer 2014, Max began collaborating with Geoffrey Miller, an evolutionary psychology professor at the University of New Mexico.
+Together with Miller, Tucker created a podcast called The Mating Grounds.
+In September 2015, Max and Miller released Mate: Become the Man Women Want, an advice book about men's sexual strategies published by Little, Brown and Company.

+Scribe Media was founded along with startup founder Zach Obront in August 2014.
 In November 2014, Max published his experience of working with Melissa Gonzalez, CEO of the Lionesque Group for her book The Pop-Up Paradigm – the first project of his company Scribe Media.
-Founded along with startup founder Zach Obront, Scribe Media writes and publishes books for entrepreneurs who wish to have their own book but don't have the time, ability, or patience to do it the conventional way.
-After launching Scribe Media, Max stepped aside from day-to-day decisions, and hired JT McCormick to serve as CEO in his place.
+Scribe Media writes and publishes books for entrepreneurs who wish to have their own book but don't have the time or expertise to write it in the conventional way.
+After launching Scribe Media, Max hired J. T. McCormick to serve as CEO in his place.
+In December 2021, Max stepped away from Scribe Media.

+As part of his work with Scribe Media to help authors write and publish books, Tucker Max published The Scribe Method on May 7, 2019.
+The book is about helping authors overcome their fears, structure their writing process, and use their books effectively.

 In 2017, Max ghostwrote Tiffany Haddish's memoir, The Last Black Unicorn, which was released in December 2017 by Simon & Schuster and debuted at number 15 on The New York Times best-seller list.

 Fratire

 Max, along with George Ouzounian (known more commonly by his pen name, Maddox), is considered a founding author of the 21st-century literary genre "fratire".
-The term, combining "fraternity" and "satire," was introduced by The New York Times reporter Warren St. John in a 2006 article titled Dude, Here's My Book.
+The term, combining fraternity and satire, was introduced by The New York Times reporter Warren St. John in a 2006 article titled Dude, Here's My Book.
 The genre is characterized by masculine themes and could be considered the male equivalent of chick lit.
 Both Max and Maddox dislike the label, pointing out that neither of them were ever in fraternities.
 In the final chapter of Hilarity Ensues, and in a post on his website, Max announced he has retired from writing fratire, explaining: